Covid: Can I catch Omicron twice?

 But despite the record numbers of Covid infections, the current wave is putting even fewer people in hospital than we saw in January - precisely because so many of us now have a combination of protection from vaccination and previous infections.

+During January's peak, about 55% of people in Covid beds in English hospitals were being treated mainly for their Covid.
+The most recent figures, for 22 March, say that figure is down to about 45%.

-And those levels are less than half of what we saw in January 2021.
+And the total numbers of people in hospital with Covid are less than half of what we saw in January 2021.

 The government hopes the spring booster vaccine rollout will help top up immunity for the most vulnerable, and make it even harder for Omicron to cause serious illness, whether it strikes once or twice.